fincrusia/PyMath_old/README.md

 In **PyMath**, everything including sentences and terms are implemented as trees, using class **Node**.

-It has a member **"branch"**, which is simply a list of non-negative integers.
+It has a member **branch**, which is simply a list of non-negative integers.

 When you assume something, an integer is appended at the end of the branch, so that the branch be longer.
-If you deduce a sentence *P*, a sentence *"assumption implies P"* has a branch of the original length.
+If you deduce a sentence *P*, a sentence *assumption implies P* has a branch of the original length.

-When you prove something, you can only use sentences with same or shorter branches, with compatible elements.
+When you prove something, you can only use sentences with same or shorter branches then current branch, with compatible elements.

 ## Generating Nodes